 Adding the form of egress does involve some work.
 It often involves breaking into the foundation walls of the property to create or widen existing openings.
 The addition of the bedrooms, however, can increase the value of your property and help you appeal to a wider range of buyers.

 Finishing your basement space can also allow you to add an additional bathroom.
 It can be a big draw to have a two bathroom home instead of a one bathroom home.
 Adding a bathroom will be more expensive than simply putting up drywall to divide other rooms.

 You need to spend money on a plumber if you cannot do the work yourself, as well as on the various plumbing fixtures.
 Tiling the bathroom will also cost money.
 While the initial cost may be greater when adding a bathroom, the functionality it offers to the homeowners may be an invaluable investment and therefore help you get the property sold quickly.

 Although it may not be considered “livable square footage” by the MLS, a finished basement does offer a great return.
 In the United States, on average, finishing a basement will give you a return of 70 to 75% of your investment.

 For example, if you spent $1,000 on improvements, it would increase the value of the property by about $700.
 If you spent $10,000 on improvements, it would increase the value of the property by about $7,000.

 4. Way to Add Space if Zoning Codes Don’t Allow Other Additions

-There may be zoning restrictions on your investment property which prohibit you from making certain additions to the property.
-Often, you could not expand out because it would bring your property too close to the neighbors.
+Based on the lot size, there may be zoning restrictions on your property which prohibit you from making certain additions to the property.
+Often, you cannot expand out because it will bring your property too close to the neighbors.
 You may not be able to expand upwards either, especially if the home is already two stories.